bahmutov/cypress-grep-example/README.md

 ```

 See the [.github/workflows/main.yml](./.github/workflows/main.yml) that first runs the smoke tests and then all the tests during the CI run.
 You can see the runs in the [repo's Actions tab](https://github.com/bahmutov/cypress-grep-example/actions).

+## Print test names

+To see the test names and their tags, run `npm run print-tests` which uses [find-cypress-specs](https://github.com/bahmutov/find-cypress-specs).

 [ci image]: https://github.com/bahmutov/cypress-grep-example/workflows/ci/badge.svg?branch=main
 [ci url]: https://github.com/bahmutov/cypress-grep-example/actions